zubairehman/flutter_boilerplate_project/README.md

 ```

-3. call it in the code as stores(mobx) which attached to UI.
+3. Call it in the code as stores(mobx) which attached to UI.

 ```
 // repository instance